pairnon/ServerMonitor/README.md

 # ServerMonitor

-Minecraft Java plugin to get and display server stats
+## Minecraft Java plugin to get and display server stats

+*Currently in development*